 Protecting Yourself Against Skin Cancer

 Your skin is made up of two layers; the top layer is called the epidermis, this is mostly made up of flat cells, these are called squamous cells.
 Underneath the squamous cells in the deepest part of the epidermis are round cells, these are called basal cells.
-Located in the lower part of the epidermis are cells called melanocytes, these are what produces the colour or pigment of your skin.
+Located in the lower part of the epidermis are cells called melanocytes, these are what produces the color or pigment of your skin.

-The bottom layer of your skin is called the dermis, this contains the blood vessels, lymph vessels and glands.
-It is the glands that produce the sweat which helps to keep your body cool.
 Other glands in the dermis produces sebum, this is am oily substance that helps to keep your skin from drying out, the sweat and sebum reach the surface of the skin through the pores, the tiny openings that exist all over your skin.

 Most of know that the sun that we all crave is one of the greatest dangers to the risk of getting skin cancer.
 UV rays can start damaging the skin at an early age if the child is not protected correctly.